Soft Graph Transformer for MIMO Detection: Experiment

 \subsection{Ablation Studies}

 We assess the effectiveness of graph-aware tokenization and cross-attention in standalone MIMO detection under Perfect-CSI Rayleigh fading channels with Quadrature Phase-Shift Keying (QPSK) modulation.
-All models have a model dimension of 128 and an 8-layer architecture trained with the same learning rates, batch sizes, and training steps.
-The compared variants include:
+Training and model settings is shown in Tab.~\ref{tab:simulation_config}.
+The compared methods include:

 \begin{itemize} \item \textbf{Baseline}: Encoder-only Transformer with QR preprocessing~\cite{ahmed2025transformer}. \item \textbf{Ours w/o Cross-Attention}: Full graph-aware tokenization without QR; encoder-only; final FFN compresses embeddings from $2N_r$ to $2N_t$. \item \textbf{Soft Graph Transformer (SGT)}: Full graph-aware tokenization with alternating self- and cross-attention layers. \end{itemize}